ajayksri/hellogene/README.md

 # Tested Environment
 - CentOS 7.9

+# Implementation limitation
+- This is crude implementation.
+- There is no logging.
+- The web service is using json format, data objects are being transferred in json format.

 # Building rpm
 - clone the code on the machine using command - git clone git@github.com:ajayksri/hellogene.git
 - go to the base directory of source code